NathanHunt581/Interpretability/README.md

 I found simple logistic regression models to be interpretable.
 As described in the slides, logistic regression with the best five predictors did nearly as well as a much more complicated LR model picked out with the RFECV method.
 Adding three interaction features gave further improvement.

-Decision trees gave poorer performance for the same number of parameters.
+Decision trees gave poorer performance than logistic regression with the same number of parameters.

 It is true that more complicated models (e.g. random forest) do not completely defy interpretation - one can look at feature importance, for example.
 But even if feature importance sheds some light, random forests (or other models with very many parameters such as neural nets) remain relatively opaque.